artefactual/atom-docs/user-manual/glossary/glossary.rst

     <administrator>` can turn tooltips on or off.
 See :ref:`Global settings
     <global-settings>`.

+  Top-level description filter
+    The top-level description filter appears on the search and browse pages for :term:`archival descriptions <archival description>`.
+It limits the returned results to those descriptions without any :term:`parents <parent record>` - that is, those that are not part of a hierarchy with any records higher than them in the hierarchy.
+By default, the filter is engaged on the browse page for archival descriptions, and disengaged by default on the search results page - but users can manually set the filter setting via the :term:`radio button` above the Levels of description :term:`facet filter`.
+    See: :ref:`browse-descriptions`

   Translation bar
     The translation bar appears at the bottom of the page when users with :term:`translator` :term:`access privileges <access privilege>` select